DeviprasadShetty9833/DSA_in_C_Tutorial/Rabin_Karp/README.md

 **Both Naive and Rabin–Karp algorithms have the same time complexity O(nm) when the pattern and text consist of repeated characters (e.g., "aaaa…a").
 In this case, every shift produces a partial match for the Naive algorithm, and for Rabin–Karp, every substring of the text has the same hash as the pattern, causing hash collisions.
 Each alignment requires a full m-character comparison, resulting in O((n – m + 1)·m) = O(nm) for both algorithms.**

 ---

-If you want, I can also give a **table, graph, or a full handwritten-style explanation** depending on what your professor expects.